- Help Files

 The best way to get started with Ideate Sticky is to use some of the sample Excel files provided.

 - Open the Sheet view where you want to place the Sticky and then launch Ideate Sticky.
 Read: Starting Ideate Sticky for Revit.

 - Select the Create... button in the lower left-hand corner.

 - Identify an Excel file to import by picking the "..." button next to the Excel file selector.
 Several sample files are included in the default directory.
 These files have a set Print Area for use with Ideate Sticky.
-You can learn more about the Excel file requirements in Preparing the Excel file.
-The sample files are located within the default directory, which is at C:\Program Files\Ideate\Ideate Software 2016\Ideate Sticky\Samples.
+You can learn more about the Excel file requirements in Preparing the Excel File in Ideate Sticky for Revit.
+The sample files are located within the default folder C:\Program Files\Ideate\Ideate Software 20XX\Ideate Sticky\Samples.

-- Identify the worksheet within that Excel file that contains the information you want to import.
+- Identify the worksheet within the Excel file that contains the information you want to import.

 - Review the Sticky name - this will be the name that displays within the Project Browser, under the Schedule folder.

 - After picking "OK" the new Sticky will be placed in the center of the active Sheet view.